Warwick, Georgia: Racial and ethnic composition

+2020 census

 As of the 2020 United States census, there were 504 people, 215 households, and 132 families residing in the city.

 National Grits Festival

 The National Grits Festival began around 1999 and took a 4-year hiatus that ended in 2017.
 At that time, Mayor Juanita Kinchen, city councilors, and local citizens restarted the festival.
 The first year back from hiatus enjoyed approximately 3,000 attendees.
 The Grits Festival committee helped fund the expansion of electricity to another portion of the city square and doubled the size of the festival in 2018.